-While we've yet to hear anything from the horse's mouth, it would be wise to anticipate a similar approach from Dell for Black Friday 2018.
+While we've yet to hear anything from the horse's mouth, it would be wise to anticipate a similar approach from Dell for Black Friday and Cyber Monday 2018.

 We'll be sure to highlight the top Dell product deals as soon as they're available, but here are some particular brands and models to look out for starting around mid-November, all of which enjoyed sizeable price cuts last year.

-The best Dell Black Friday deals from last year
+The best Dell Cyber Monday deals from last year

 Dell XPS 13 - 15% off

-Last year's Black Friday had some amazing deals for Dell's laptops, including a hefty 15% off one of the best laptops in the world: the Dell XPS 13.
+Last year's Cyber Monday had some amazing deals for Dell's laptops, including a hefty 15% off one of the best laptops in the world: the Dell XPS 13.

 Dell Inspiron 15 3000 - down to £364.65 (was £429)

-This excellent laptop had 15% knocked off its asking price in the run up to Black Friday, with the EARLYBIRD15 code.
+This excellent laptop had 15% knocked off its asking price in the run up to Black Friday and Cyber Monday, with the EARLYBIRD15 code.
 Could Dell offer a similar promotion this year?

 Dell Inspiron 15 5000 - down to £364.65 (was £599)

-This was another brilliant Dell laptop that had a pre-Black Friday price cut thanks to the EARLYBIRD15 code.
+This was another brilliant Dell laptop that had a pre-Black Friday and Cyber Monday price cut thanks to the EARLYBIRD15 code.